google/fhir-data-pipes/README.md

 # Streaming mode using Debezium
-The goal of the debezium-based streaming mode is to provide real-time downstream consumption of incremental updates, regardless of whether (or not) a CRUD operation was performed using OpenMRS API, e.g.,  data cleaning, module operations, and data migration.
+The goal of the debezium-based streaming mode is to provide real-time downstream consumption of incremental updates, even for operations that were performed outside OpenMRS API, e.g.,  data cleaning, module operations, and data syncing/migration.
 It captures incremental updates from the MySQL database binlog then streams both FHIR and non-FHIR data for downstream consumption.
 It is not based on Hibernate Interceptor or Event Module; therefore, all events are captured from day 0 and can be used independently without the need for a batch pipeline.